MicrosoftDocs/dynamics-365-supply-chain-insights/articles/ingest-data.md

 ## Prerequisites

 Data management requires that you ingest data from various sources, according to the entities that are described in [Data entities](entities.md).
-For example, this set of [Excel files](https://download.microsoft.com/download/d/c/2/dc238977-69a5-4440-a19e-24d632c25cf5/OEM_Electronics_Sample.zip) contains data for a large manufacturing company that has a supply/demand mismatch issue.
-Although this data set might not contain all the attributes for every entity, it's enough so that Supply Chain Insights can visually show the mismatch issue in the **Analytics** section of the application.
+For example, this set of [Excel files](https://download.microsoft.com/download/d/c/2/dc238977-69a5-4440-a19e-24d632c25cf5/OEM_Electronics_Sample.zip) contains data for a large manufacturing company and its supplier.
+Although this data set might not contain all the attributes for every entity, it's enough so that Supply Chain Insights can visually show a supply/demand mismatch issue in the **Analytics** section of the application.

 Before ingesting your data, review the information in [Compliance](resiliency-compliance-security.md) to ensure that Supply Chain Insights meets your company's expectations.